-Diplomacy sounds like a big, fancy word when, in reality, it just means handling a situation tactfully, without stepping on anyone’s toes.
+Diplomacy sounds like a fancy word when, in reality, it just means handling a situation tactfully, without stepping on anyone’s toes.
 There is an art to diplomacy which tends to come naturally to people who are good with words or good with empathy.
-This is because using diplomacy often means anticipating the effect of your expression on the other party and modifying your words accordingly.
+This is because using diplomacy often means anticipating the effect of your expression on the other party and modifying your comments accordingly.

 The top priorities to keep in mind with diplomacy are the integrity of the message and the intent of doing no harm.
 Only after these two priorities are met can you concern yourself with appealing to the feelings of the other.
 Two nearly equal priorities may seem a bit awkward to juggle, but this is all part of why diplomacy is an art that requires practice and attention to detail.

 It may seem strange to put “Radical Honesty” right behind “Diplomacy” on this list.
-However, it should serve as a reminder of just how imperative it is not to lose the core of your message to be diplomatic.
+However, it should serve as a reminder of how imperative it is not to lose the core of your message to be diplomatic.
 The essence of your message is best protected by communicating with radical honesty.

 Questions don’t always have to be a bad thing.
 A question like, “Would you want to know if something were preventing me from being the best I can be?” is not an affront to your dominant’s authority.
 It isn’t questioning their orders unnecessarily.
 It doesn’t signify rebellion.

 Communication doesn’t have to be a minefield of dodging frank and outspoken tendencies to be true to your submission.
 There is perfect submission in mindful, complete communication.
-The act of mindful, complete communication shows care, respect, and service towards your dominant.
+The act of mindful, thorough communication shows care, respect, and service towards your dominant.
 Communicating your needs in that way is compatible with the values many submissives have come to share as ideals.
 Hopefully, honing these six traits, should you decide to, will help you become more comfortable with voicing your needs from the submissive side of the relationship.